Jun 01, 2022

 Company culture isn’t created by just talking about it.

 Company culture is a work in progress that requires consistent care with deliberate effort.

-Company culture is kinetic, it changes, and it evolves constantly.
+Company culture is kinetic, it changes, and evolves constantly.

 Company culture, just like any other culture, is alive.

-Part of the core values of Gretel is to help build company culture by implementing a solid communication platform from which to work.
-It's not just about the external integrations with other applications (Google Drive, Notion, Trello, Figma, etc - Check our integrations), but also geared towards establishing a strong internal line of communication between team members.
+Part of our core values at Gretel is to help build company culture by implementing a solid communication platform from which to work.
+It's not just about the external integrations with other applications (Google Drive, Notion, Google Analytics, etc - Check our integrations), but also geared towards establishing a strong internal line of communication between team members.
 Clear communication is fundamental for successful organizations.

 In businesses where there is a strong culture, we can see three common and fundamental elements: 1) clearly communicated values, 2) presence of leadership, and 3) solid recruiting practices.

 The values of a company, have to be clearly communicated and defined.
 You can start with a company vision statement and get into more specific values from there.